Spallation Neutron Source

-How SNS works

-The spallation process at SNS begins with negatively charged hydrogen ions that are produced by an ion source.
-Each ion consists of a proton orbited by two electrons.
-The ions are injected into a linear particle accelerator, or linac, which accelerates them to an energy of about one GeV (or to about 90% the speed of light).
-The ions pass through a foil, which strips off each ion's two electrons, converting it to a proton.
-The protons pass into a ring-shaped structure, a proton accumulator ring, where they spin around at very high speeds and accumulate in "bunches."
-Each bunch of protons is released from the ring as a pulse, at a rate of 60 times per second (60 hertz).
-The high-energy proton pulses strike a target of liquid mercury, where spallation occurs.
-The spalled neutrons are then slowed in a moderator and guided through beam lines to areas containing special instruments where they are used in a wide variety of experiments.

 History

 Most of the world's neutron sources were built decades ago, and although the uses and demand for neutrons have increased throughout the years, few new sources have been built.
 To fill that need for a new, improved neutron source, the DOE Office of Basic Energy Sciences funded the construction of SNS, which would provide the most intense pulsed neutron beams in the world for scientific research and industrial development.

 The construction of SNS was a partnership of six DOE national laboratories: Argonne, Brookhaven, Lawrence Berkeley, Los Alamos, Oak Ridge, and Jefferson.
 This collaboration was one of the largest of its kind in U.S. scientific history and was used to bring together the best minds and experience from many different fields.

 After more than five years of construction and a cost of $1.4 billion, SNS was completed in April 2006.
 The first three instruments began commissioning and were available to the scientific community in August 2007.

-As of 2017, a total of 20 instruments have been completed, and SNS is hosting about 1,400 researchers per year.
+As of 2017, 20 instruments have been completed, and SNS is hosting about 1,400 researchers per year.